embeddeddevroom/fosdem-2023/cfp-announcement.md

        of any length you wish, but in both fields, please be concise, but clear and descriptive.

-     * Indicate whether you seek a 25, or 50 minute slot.
+     * Indicate whether you seek a 10, 25, or 50 minute slot.

      * Use the "Links" sub-area to your past work in the field you'd like to share.

-     * Also in the notes field please indicate your timezone so that we can schedule a convenient timeslot for you.

      * Last but not least, make sure you have up to date contact info.